 In these terms and conditions, unless the contrary intention appears

 ACIC - means Australian Criminal Intelligence Commission the, Accrediting Body and principal provider of Police History Information.

-Agency Check - includes Police Checks, VEVO Checks, Bankruptcy Checks and any other check, verification, document or data file containing Agency Information that ESA provides to the Customer in conducting the Services.
+Agency Check - includes Police Checks, VEVO Checks, Bankruptcy Checks and any other check, verification, document or data file containing Agency Information that ESA provides to the LEC in conducting the Services.

 Agency Information - includes the information about an individual received by ESA from a Government Agency or other authorised third party in conducting the Services, including, without limitation, Police History Information, Visa Entitlement and/or insolvency information.

-Bankruptcy Check - means the document or data file that ESA provides to Customer(s) containing personal insolvency information received from the Australian Financial Security Authority (AFSA) about an individual.
+Bankruptcy Check - means the document or data file that ESA provides to LEC(s) containing personal insolvency information received from the Australian Financial Security Authority (AFSA) about an individual.

 Business Day - means a day in Queensland, Australia, that is not a Saturday, a Sunday or a gazetted public holiday in that State.